i8degrees/redstone-university/src/introduction.md

 This course is designed to be followed along in **Minecraft**.
 However, Minecraft is not strictly required!

-For each module, I will provide guidance, but I also provide a **World Download**—the "RU Campus"—with the completed circuits.
+For each module, I will provide guidance, and I also provide a **World Download** (the "RU Campus") with the completed circuits.
 You can use this to check your work, explore the final product, or use the pre-built components as "black boxes" if you want to focus more on the high-level concepts.

 **The "No-Minecraft Track":** If you don't have Minecraft or prefer a more theoretical approach, you can still complete this entire course.
 Every lesson will include text descriptions, diagrams, and schematics.
 I will also provide links to free online digital logic simulators (like [CircuitVerse](https://circuitverse.org/simulator)) where you can build and test these circuits without the game.
 The core learning is in the logic, not just the blocks.